Nuclear Blaze (video game): Development

 Nuclear Blaze was first conceived at the Ludum Dare game jam, where it was completed and entered into the competition within forty-eight hours, and met with a positive reception.
 Developer Sébastien Bénard was originally an employee of Motion Twin, and a leading designer of the studio's title Dead Cells.
 Bénard released Nuclear Blaze through his company Deepnight Games, and sought to develop a title that his own child could play.
 As a result, the game was released alongside the addition of a "Kid Mode" with child-friendly rules and mechanics.

 Reception

-According to the review aggregator website Metacritic, the PC version of Nuclear Blaze received "mixed to average reviews", while the console versions received "generally favorable reviews".
+According to the review aggregator website Metacritic, the PC version of Nuclear Blaze received "mixed or average" reviews, while the console versions received "generally favorable reviews".

 Shacknews praised the soundtrack and the accessibility provided by the difficulty options, but said that the game was on the shorter side.
 Jeuxvideo.com praised the artstyle and atmosphere, and appreciated that the game could be played by children and adults, but disliked the short playtime.